spham395/05-Python-Programming/multithreading.md

 * Threads within a process share the same data space with the main thread.
 * Requires less memory overhead and is cheaper than running multiple processes

 **A thread has a beginning, execution sequence and conclusion.
-An instruction pointer keeps track of where within it is currently running. **
+An instruction pointer keeps track of where it is currently running. **

 * Threads can be put to sleep, even while other threads are running.
 * Threads can also be pre-empted \(interrupted\)